 Death is part of the cycle of life and is a requisite of all change.
-Not everything in the universe that thrives will always do so.
+Not everything in the universe that thrives today will always do so.
 When circumstances change radically, some formerly vigorous systems fail.
 In some cases, the demands are beyond the system's capacity to adapt; in other cases, the changes call for a new work format that cannot be achieved simply by altering some of the characteristics of the workplace.

-Leaders are obligated to help those that should diminish or die do so quickly.
+Leaders are obligated to help those whose work should change or be extinguished to do so quickly.
 They are expected to make it clear to the staff that the process of bringing something to an end is as necessary as any other organizational process.
 A part of the tough work of facilitating necessary change is altering staff attitudes about the permanence of work.
 Employees do get stuck in their rituals and routines.
 Their attachment to these routines may be the only point of security they have in this quickly changing world.
 What they might not know is that holding onto practices that are no longer relevant endangers their ability to succeed in the future.
 Leaders must "truth tell" to keep staff in mind of the fact that work effort and function are transitory and that a mindless attachment to the work itself may be the greatest impediment to their own success and that of the system.

-Twenty years ago the average length of stay in a hospital was 5.7 days.
+Thirty years ago the average length of stay in a hospital was 5.7 days.
 In the coming decade, the average procedure will require a stay of only 4.5 hours or fewer.
-These two facts indicate the extreme shift in the nature of clinical services.
-Discuss how the new service model will change the way healthcare providers work.
+These two different circumstances indicate the extreme shift in the nature of clinical services.
+Discuss how the new value-based service model will change the way healthcare providers work.
 What tasks will cease to possess value?
+What are emerging value-grounded functions?
 How can leaders convince staff to abandon old practices that are no longer relevant?
 And what are the implications for patients?

 Leaders must keep their eyes fixed on the work and on how changes might affect the ability of staff members to do the work.
 The function of work continually changes, and attachment to work routines simply slows individuals' adaptation.
-A refusal to adapt does not diminish the demand for change; it just makes the adjustment to the change increasingly more difficult for the individual.
+A refusal to adapt does not diminish the demand for change; it just makes the adjustment to unrelenting change increasingly more difficult for the individual.